swuecho/swuecho.github.io/_posts/2022-12-31-sqlalchemy-pefermance-trap.md

 categories: tech
 ---

+0. even a query will open a transcation.

+this is ugly true due to sqlalchemy and pycogpg.

 1. base model object expire after `commit`

 sqlalchemy session maintain state of base model object.  once a commit happen.